JorgeAndOmics/RetroSeek/README.md

 # RetroSeek

-**RetroSeek** is a full object-oriented, parallelized, end-to-end computational pipeline designed to detect, categorize and annotate specified ERV integrations in genome assemblies.
+**RetroSeek** is an end-to-end computational pipeline designed to detect, categorize and annotate specified ERV integrations in genome assemblies.
 Built upon the Snakemake workflow management system, it is designed with a strong emphasis on parallelization, modularity, resilience, and reproducibility, enabling the efficient and scalable identification of an user-defined set